kensanata/hex-describe/README.md

 }
 ```

+## Development

-As a developer, morbo makes sure to restart it whenever a file
+As a developer, morbo makes sure to restart the web app whenever a
-changes:
+file changes:

 ```bash
 morbo --mode development --listen "http://*:3000" script/hex-describe